MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

-If `mfp-server-url` uses the HTTPS protocol, a TLS profile must be configured in order to establish a secured connection between API Connect and MobileFirst.
-See [TLS profiles](http://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.apionprem.doc/task_apionprem_ssl.html).
+In order to send a request to a MobileFirst Server HTTPS endpoint, you must create a TLS profile for enabling secured connection between API Connect and MobileFirst.
+See [TLS profiles](http://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.apionprem.doc/task_apionprem_ssl.html) for information on adding TLS profiles to API Connect.

 After adding the TLS Profile, go to the **proxy**  policy component in the **Assemble** tab.
 Choose the relevant value the **TLS Profile** property.